web-platform-tests/rfcs/rfcs/quic.md

 distribute the wheels themselves (e.g. in Chromium through [cipd](https://chromium.googlesource.com/chromium/src/+/master/docs/cipd.md)).

-The Python source of the dependencies will not be vendored into `tools/third_party`, since they are included in wheels and we need wheels for native extensions anyway.
+The source code of all dependencies will also be vendored into `tools/third_party` to allow building from source if needed, even though we there is no plan for that yet.

 All Python dependencies are BSD-licensed.